Chaste/Chaste.github.io/site/content/docs/user-tutorials/CellBasedDemo.md

         cells_generator.GenerateBasicRandom(cells, location_indices.size(), p_transit_type); //**Changed**//

 ```

-This time we create a `MeshBasedCellPopulation`{.cpp} as we are using a `MutableMesh`{.cpp} and have ghost nodes.
+This time we create a `MeshBasedCellPopulation` as we are using a `MutableMesh` and have ghost nodes.
 We also need to pass the indices of non ghost nodes as an extra argument.
 ```cpp
         MeshBasedCellPopulationWithGhostNodes<2> cell_population(*p_mesh, cells, location_indices); //**Changed**//

 ```

 Again Paraview output is explicitly requested.
 ```cpp
         cell_population.AddPopulationWriter<VoronoiDataWriter>();

 ```

-We create an `OffLatticeSimulation`{.cpp} object as before, all we change is the output directory and the end time.
+We create an `OffLatticeSimulation` object as before, all we change is the output directory and the end time.
 The Tyson Novak model is for yeast cells and therefore cells proliferate much more often and so we run the simulation for
 less time to keep cell numbers relatively small for this demo.